marekjm/viuavm/README.markdown

   remember about the possibility of a gargabe collector kicking in and interrupting your program;
   Viua manages memory without a GC in a strictly scope-based manner
-- **massive parallelism**: Viua architecture supports spawning massive amounts of independent, VM-based lightweight processes that can run in parallel due to implemented SMP with compile-time configurable number of parallel virtual-process schedulers
+- **massive parallelism**: Viua architecture supports spawning massive amounts of independent, VM-based lightweight processes that can run in parallel due to implemented SMP
+- **concurrent I/O and FFI**: I/O operations and FFI calls cannot block the VM as they are executed on dedicated schedulers, so block only the process that called them
 - **scatter/gather processes**: processes communicate using messages but machine supports a *join* instruction - which synchronises virtual processes execution, it blocks calling process until called process finishes and receives return value of called process (**WIP**)
 - **safe inter-process communication** via message-passing (with queueing)